xyberviri/NotReallyMFA/README.md

 NotReallyMFA to the rescue.

 simply call `NotReallyMFA <BASE32Key>` and it will return the TOTP code for that base32key.

 Have more than 1 base32key?
 Pass as many as you want and NotReallyMFA will return a TOTP code for each of the base32keys.

 # Why did you make this?
 Why do i need so many damn passwords?
+Why do my passwords have to change so often when its 36 characters long, i cant even type my password.
 Why dont we have something better by now?
 Why is the solution to just create longer passwords and add additional methods of verification.

 I got into an argument about "best practices" and decided to make this to show that the "spirit of the law" and "letter of the law" are two completely different things.